Jay Howard

-Jay Howard (born 16 February 1981) is a British professional race car driver who competes in the IndyCar Series and Indianapolis 500 and resides in Indianapolis, Indiana.
-Howard was the 2005 US Formula Ford Zetec champion (now known as the Cooper Tires USF2000 Championship) and moved up to the Indy Lights series, where he captured two wins on his way to the 2006 championship for Sam Schmidt Motorsports in his rookie season.
-He qualified for his first Indianapolis 500 in 2011.
+Jay Howard (born 16 February 1981 in Basildon, England) is a British professional race car driver who competed in the IndyCar Series and Indianapolis 500.
+He qualified for the Indianapolis 500 in 2011, 2017 and 2018.

 Career

-Howard was born in Basildon, England.

-Indy Pro Series (2006–07)
+Junior formula racing

-In 2006, Howard competed in the Indy Pro Series for Sam Schmidt Motorsports, winning the series championship in his rookie season over Jonathan Klein and Wade Cunningham.
-Howard earned two victories (Nashville and Kentucky) and seven total podium finishes.
-He made three starts for SpeedWorks at the beginning of the 2007 season, but was inactive for the rest of the year.
+Howard was the 2005 US Formula Ford Zetec champion.
+He competed in the 2006 Indy Pro Series for Sam Schmidt Motorsports, where he claimed the title in his rookie season over Jonathan Klein and Wade Cunningham, earning two victories (Nashville and Kentucky) and seven total podium finishes.
+He made three starts for SpeedWorks at the beginning of the 2007 Indy Pro Series season, but was inactive for the rest of the year.

 IndyCar Series (2008)

 Roth Racing announced on 26 November 2007 that they had signed Howard to drive their second car for the 2008 IndyCar Series season.

 Howard was hired on merit/talent and did not bring sponsorship to the team.
 The team was presented with a sponsorship opportunity with another driver and Howard was replaced in the No. 24 Roth Racing entry by John Andretti for the 2008 Indianapolis 500.
 This was originally announced as a one–race arrangement, meaning Howard would be back for the Milwaukee race.
 However, on 30 May, it was announced that Andretti would continue in the No. 24 car in the Milwaukee Mile and Texas Motor Speedway races.
 Andretti also drove in the next two races at the Iowa Speedway and Richmond International Raceway, but Howard returned to the car for the Watkins Glen International road course race.
 It would be Howard's last race with the team, as it contracted to a single car driven by team owner Marty Roth for the rest of the season.